 Nicole teaches as an Affiliated Professor with the LL.M.
 Program, teaching courses in Food Justice and Urban Agriculture Law & Policy.
 She also works with our Food Recovery Project and is the author of the widely quoted LL.M. publication, Food Recovery: a Legal Guide as well as several other plain language guides that make sense of the legal dimensions of food conservation practices.

-Professor Civita holds her LL.M. in Agricultural and Food Law from the University of Arkansas School of Law, her J.D., magna cum laude, Order of the Coif, from the Georgetown University Law Center and an A.B. in American Studies and Creative Writing from Columbia University.
+Nicole holds an LL.M. in Agricultural and Food Law from the University of Arkansas School of Law, a J.D., magna cum laude, Order of the Coif, from the Georgetown University Law Center, and an A.B. in American Studies and Creative Writing from Columbia University.

 Civita, N., "Resilience: The Food Policy Imperative For A Volatile Future", 45 Environmental Law Reporter 10663 (July 2015)

 In light of human-induced climate change, rising global population, and the resulting pressures on agriculture and food systems, this Comment offers resilience as an essential organizing imperative for agrifood laws and policies, and laws and suggests preliminary steps in the direction of reforming agrifood policy for resilience

 Civita, N., "Agrarians Feeding Communities: Reconnecting Federal Farm Policy and Nutrition Assistance For a More Just Agri-food System," ___ Northwestern Interdisciplinary Law Review __ (2014)

 Connects the diverse, progressive goals of the food movement with federal food policy & proposes mechanisms for simultaneously improving individual & community food security & supporting sustainable, diversified regional agriculture